MabezDev/JSDashboard/README.md

 ##### Cycler
 The Cycler is like the Section but rotates the group of Items attacked to at a set interval (See 3 day weather portsmouth after a minute it should switch to a different day).

+### Updates
+Currently there is no way to set the Update time, this isnt due to a limitation, it just hasn't been implemented yet.
+The standard update time is 3minutes currently.